Workplace Wellbeing & Behaviour Change

 And often, that small starting point changes more than expected.

 Many participants begin with the intention of simply completing their 15 minutes.
+Gradually, they may notice that:

 As one participant shared: